bertelschmitt/multistreamYOLO/MultiDetect.md

 ## The video_process(es)
 Each of the YOLO streams is handled by a completely independent python process.
 You can launch as many processes as you desire, and as your hardware can stomach.
 The video process is, not surprisingly, called video_process().
 It grabs video frames from a webcam, a file, or an on-line stream.
 It runs the video frames through a YOLO model specified by you, it then goes on to display the video, and optionally store the results in a file.
-Using the modded YOLO class ([**more on that in its description**](/MultiYOLO.md)), the video_process can use a dedicated GPU as specified in **FLAGS.run_on_gpu**, and/or it will run on a fraction of a GPU as specified in **gpu_memory_fraction**.
+Using the modded YOLO class ([**more on that in its description**](/MultiYOLO.md)), the video_process can use a dedicated GPU as specified in **FLAGS.run_on_gpu:**, and/or it will run on a fraction of a GPU as specified in **gpu_memory_fraction:**.
 There is no bounds checking.
 The process will crash if the GPU, or the total of claimed GPU memory are out of bounds.
 Be aware that each video_process will initialize and maintain its own copy of the YOLO class, and can require around 2.5 G of main memory each.
 With multiple streams, that can quickly add up.
 When memory gets too tight, a video process can abort.
 MultiDetect.py may crash ignominiously when memory-starved.
 The process will run forever unless stopped by the operator, or if an unrecoverable error occurs.

 ![You can have as many processes as your GPU can stomach](/Utils/Screenshots/MD-arch2.png)